 Complete an Undergraduate Degree

 Knowing what you want to do when you graduate is extremely important early on when you are taking classes to earn your bachelor’s degree.
 While you do have the option to take an advanced MBA program as a non-accounting major, the coursework that you complete as an undergrad will count towards the credit requirements to earn your CPA license.
-You may also be behind in building a foundation and a basic skill set if you do not take introductory courses and then more concentrated courses.
-This is why it is so important that you complete your bachelor’s degree as an accounting major if you are sure set on being a CPA.
+You should build a foundation and a basic skill set by taking introductory courses, and then more concentrated courses.
+This is why it is so important that you complete your bachelor’s degree as an accounting major if you are sure you want to be a CPA.

 Enrolling in a Specialized Master’s Degree Program

-Next, you will need to advance your knowledge before you will be proficient or advanced.
-In most states, you must actually possess 150 semester hours of instruction and no less than 30 hours of instruction in accounting before you can test, according to CPA Review.
-The requirements vary by state, but in most states it is necessary for students to enroll in a graduate accounting program before they can meet the credit requirements.
+Next, you will need to build your knowledge to be proficient or advanced.
+In most states, you must actually have 150 semester hours of instruction and at least 30 hours of instruction in accounting before you can test, according to CPA Review.
+The requirements vary by state, but in most states it’s necessary for students to enroll in a graduate accounting program before they can meet the credit requirements.

 When you choose a graduate program majoring in accounting you will have the option to select a specialization.
 CPA’s work in public accounting, but there are several different areas that you can specialize in that fall into this spectrum.
 Some of the most popular specializations that are available include: